sana-datapro/projects/Customer Segmentation/README.md

-## Customers Segmentation using K-Means Algorithm
+## Problem
+Businesses often deal with a large and diverse customer base where each customer has different preferences, behaviors, and purchasing patterns.
+Treating all customers the same way — with identical marketing strategies, product offers, or pricing — leads to inefficient marketing and lost opportunities.
+Grouping customers into distinct segments based on shared characteristics such as demographics, purchasing history, or spending habits helps businesses understand their customers better and make data-driven decisions.

+## Method
-This project provides an opportunity to showcase my ability to apply the K-Means clustering algorithm to segment a retail company's customers into meaningful and actionable groups.
-Based on the clustering results, I developed targeted recommendations to help stakeholders take informative decisions.
+-Applied the K-Means clustering algorithm to segment a retail company's customers into meaningful and actionable groups.
+-Developed targeted recommendations to help stakeholders take informative decisions.

 ## Dataset
 The data was sourced from the open data platform Kaggle (www.kaggle.com/datasets/imakash3011/customer-personality-analysis).